-Tokyo Sakura Viewing & Photography: Tips and Etiquette
+Tokyo Cherry Blossom Viewing (hanami): Tips and Etiquettes

-Cherry blossom season is fast approaching again, which means I’m starting to get enquiries for taking photos during Sakura season.
-For many people, this will be their first time taking photos during Sakura season... or first time to Japan for that matter.
-Due to unfamiliarity, many of them relies on the internet to find famous sakura spots, fell in love with one/two particular places and contacted me to take their pictures in their chosen spot.
-The problem is, not all of the famous spots are suitable for taking sakura photoshoot.
+Cherry blossom/ sakura viewing AKA hanami season is fast approaching again.
+For many people, this will be their first time taking photos during Sakura season or the first time visiting to Japan for that matter.
+Due to unfamiliarity, many people relies on the internet to find famous cherry blossom viewing spots, fell in love with some particular places and contacted me to take photos at the chosen spot.
+The fact is, not all of the famous hanami spots are suitable for taking cherry blossom photoshoot.

 The famous Ueno Park during Cherry Blossom season